atkins126/topazgamelib/README.md

 - In Delphi, load `Topaz Game Library.groupproj` to load and compile `TopazExamples`, which will showcase the library features and how to use them.
 - See examples in the `installdir\examples` for more information about usage.
 - You must include `TGL.dll` in your project distribution.

+***NOTE: All executables in this repo that are created by us will be digitally signed as tinyBigGAMES LLC, for your protection and peace of mind.***

 ## Known Issues
 - This project is in active development so changes will be frequent